arianrhodsandlot/eslint-config/readme.md

   ```

 + Use the more powerful function `createConfig`
-  + `createConfig` is a smart function that can dected should TS rules be enabled or which libraries related plugins/rules should be + added:
+  + `createConfig` is a smart function that can dected should TS rules be enabled or which libraries-related plugins/rules should be + added:
     ```js
     import { createConfig } from '@arianrhodsandlot/eslint-config'